GuangzheWen/web-softwaretools-plain/report/Conclusion.md

 However, team effectiveness is enhanced by daily meeting at the beginning.
 Over time we were getting to know each other, to know what to expect from each other, and to know how to divide the labor and assign tasks.
 Through this process, we begin to operate as a team instead of a collection of individuals.

 Although we cannot organize daily meeting as planned because of the fact it will affect our normal work progress, we still try our best to have regular meeting which is recorded by Gang in [Process](https://github.com/GuangzheWen/web-softwaretools-plain/blob/main/report/Process.md).

+### Continuous Integration

+Continuous Integration (CI) is a software development practice where members of a team integrate their work frequently, usually each person integrates at least daily.
+Luckily, we were committing the work to a version control system during the coding process.

+We use GitHub's remote repository to keep our code and we think that GitHub is perfect for team development, where members can share contributions on it.
+In our opinion, GitHub is more than just a web cloud drive, it is a platform for multiple people to work simultaneously, providing sharing features, version control features, and member contribution statistics.

 ### User research